-The three party members awake in the night, to the sound of a woman’s cries, outside the Sea Wench Inn.
+The three party members awake in the night in Barrier Town, to the sound of a woman’s cries, outside the Sea Wench Inn.
 Malkovich and Raz will not wake (their players are absent!).
 In the light of the full moon, they see a figure stumble off the end of the wall gangway, and rush out to investigate.
 The woman appears battered and pleads the party to aid the logging encampment on the far side of the wall.
 The party see there are several torch lights on the far side of the lake’s channel, and immediately row across in a canoe.

 Half way across the lake, something very large begins to beat upon the barrier, from the other side.
 A massive, dark form is detected beneath the water’s surface.
 After several rams, a wooden pylon splinters and sends a section of the gangway above crashing into the water, narrowly missing the canoe.
 The party hastily paddle to the encampment, ahead.